metrico/qryn-docs/docs/cloud/installation.md

 Define a docker compose file to configure each element.

-?> This example assumes an external clickhouse server instance.
-With user default and password 'qryn1234'.
+?> Adjust the clickhouse server and authentication details to match your setup

 ```yml
 version: '3.1'